Collaborative-AI/tutorial/Python/README.md

 ## Step 3: Install PyCharm
 PyCharm is a powerful IDE specifically designed for Python development.

+### PyCharm Editions
+PyCharm comes in several editions:

+- **Community Edition**: Free and open-source, suitable for pure Python development.
+- **Professional Edition**: Paid version with additional features for web development, database management, and more.
+- **Educational Edition**: Free for educational purposes, includes features included in the Professional Edition.
+You can learn more and apply for an educational license [here](https://www.jetbrains.com/community/education/#students).

 ### Download PyCharm
-- Go to the [PyCharm download page](https://www.jetbrains.com/pycharm/download/) and download the Community edition for your operating system.
+- Go to the [PyCharm download page](https://www.jetbrains.com/pycharm/download/) and download the appropriate edition for your operating system.

 ### Installation

 #### Windows
 - Run the downloaded installer and follow the installation wizard.
+- Select the option to "Add PyCharm to context menu (right-click menu)" for easier access.
+- Optionally, choose to create a desktop shortcut.

 #### Mac
 - Open the downloaded `.dmg` file and drag PyCharm to the Applications folder.